ChronixDB/chronix.timeseries/README.md

 - Chronix-Kassiopeia-Simple-Converter

 ## Chronix-Kassiopeia
-Chronix-Kassiopeia has no dependencies to Chronix.
+Chronix time series has no dependencies to Chronix.
 Hence it can be used in any project without putting any Chronix libraries to the classpath.

 ### Chronix-Kassiopeia Time Series